zadium/Blender_OpenSIM/ImportAndRig.md

 LOD Medium as Above if it Hair

-Set other LODs (lowers) to zero
+Optional set other LODs (lowers) to zero to save with complex mesh

-Physic Cube, Analyse
+Physic Cube, Analyse if you like

 Include Joins if you want to scale the body, no need it for Hair, Clothes

+For Tiny meshes, shift down using Z Offset about -0.3

 ## References